-Treatment options for testicular cancer by stage
+Treatment options for testicular cancer, by type and stage

 Stage 0 germ cell tumors

-In this stage, the tumor in the testicle is carcinoma in situ (CIS), there is no cancer spread outside the testicle, and the levels of tumor markers (like HCG and AFP) are not elevated.
-If this stage was diagnosed after surgery to remove the testicle, no other treatment is needed.
-If the CIS was found after a testicular biopsy (like for fertility problems), the doctor may recommend that it not be treated right away.
-Instead, the patient may be watched closely with repeated physical exams, ultrasound of the testicle, and blood tests of tumor marker levels.
+If the CIS is found after a testicular biopsy (such as for fertility problems), the doctor may recommend that it not be treated right away.
+Instead, the patient may be watched closely with repeat physical exams, ultrasound of the testicle, and blood tests of tumor marker levels.
 Treatment may not be needed as long as there are no signs that the CIS is growing or turning into an invasive cancer.
-CIS can be treated with surgery (to remove the testicle) or with radiation therapy to the testicle.
+If CIS is treated, it is with surgery (to remove the testicle) or with radiation therapy to the testicle.

 Stage I germ cell tumors

 Stage IS seminomas: In this stage, the level of one or more tumor markers is still high after the testicle containing the seminoma is removed.
-This is very rare, but is often treated with radiation.
+This is very rare, but it is often treated with radiation.